High-Dimensional Tail Index Regression: Simulation Studies

-Table \ref{tab:simulation_results} summarizes the simulation results.
 The sets of results vary with the effective sample size $n_0$, the dimension $p$ of the parameter vector $\theta$, the design for the parameter vector $\theta$, and the design for the covariate vector $X$.
 For each row, displayed are the bias (Bias) of the debiased estimator $\widetilde\theta_1$, standard deviations (SD), root mean square errors (RMSE), and the coverage frequencies by the 95\% confidence interval (95\%).

 For each set, the bias is much smaller than the standard deviations and hence the 95\% confidence interval delivers accurate coverage frequencies.
-We ran many other sets of simulations with different values of $n_0$ and $p$ as well as parameter designs and data generating designs, and confirm that the simulation results turned out to be similar in qualitative patterns to those presented here.
+We ran many other sets of simulations with different values of $n_0$ and $p$ as well as parameter designs and data-generating designs, and confirmed that the simulation results turned out to be similar in qualitative patterns to those presented here.
 The additional results are omitted from the paper to avoid repetitive exposition.